liftkit/database/README.md

 }
 ```

-Note you need another query which select only record which are active from `tbl`.
+Now you need another query which select only records which are active from `tbl`.

 ```php
 // SELECT *